iyyel/conways-game-of-life/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Game of Life

-The Game of Life is a classic cellular automaton devised by John Conway.
-It consists of a grid of cells, each of which can be alive or dead.
-The state of each cell evolves over time based on simple rules:
+The [**Game of Life**](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), created by [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway), is a well-known cellular automaton.
+It features a grid of cells where each cell can either be alive or dead.
+The evolution of each cell's state over time is determined by straightforward rules:

-Any live cell with two or three live neighbors survives.
-Any dead cell with exactly three live neighbors becomes alive.
-All other live cells die, and all other dead cells remain dead.
+A live cell with two or three live neighbors continues to live.
+A dead cell with exactly three live neighbors becomes alive.
+All other live cells die, and all other dead cells stay dead.

-Despite its simple rules, the game can exhibit complex and fascinating patterns and behaviors such as a fully functioning computer or even the Game of Life itself.
+Despite its simplicity, the game can produce intricate and captivating patterns and behaviors, including a fully functional computer or even another instance of the **Game of Life**.

-This is an implementation of Conway’s Game of Life in Scala 3.
-It was primarily developed as a project to become acquainted with Scala 3, aiming to swiftly achieve a satisfying product ready for release.
-The finished product can be accessed here.
+Here is a Scala 3 implementation of Conway’s **Game of Life**.
+This project was developed mainly to get familiar with Scala 3, with the goal of quickly producing a polished and releasable product.
+You can access the completed project (here)[https://life.iyyel.io/].

+**DISCLAIMER:** The user-interface may not work equally well on all devices and screen sizes.
+Feel free to submit a PR if you have a fix :)

 <p align="right">(<a href="#top">back to top</a>)</p>